replicatedhq/help-center/content/docs/kubernetes/getting-started/overview.md

 ## When to Use Other Schedulers

-There are cases where using other schedulers, such as the Replicated Native scheduler or Docker Swarm provides a better experience.
+There are cases where using other schedulers, such as Docker Swarm provides a better experience.

-* Some enterprises require the use of Long Term Support Operating Systems in the 2.x kernel series such as RedHat Enterprise Linux 6.
-Replicated with Kubernetes requires Docker 1.12 or 1.13, RHEL6 only supports Docker 1.7.1.
-To support RHEL 6 and older versions of Docker, consider the [Replicated Native Scheduler](/docs/native/getting-started).
-* If existing Kubernetes specs are not available, writing them only to support an enterprise installation might take extra time.
+If existing Kubernetes specs are not available, writing them only to support an enterprise installation might take extra time.
 In this case, the learning curve of Docker Swarm could be a good choice.

 ## Overview
 The process to distribute your application in Replicated consists of the following steps: